mpsanchis/flash-qc/README.md

 ### The responsabilities of the flash-qc front are the following:

-- Generate an iFrame for the plugin to be rendered.
+- Generate some sort of container where the plugin is rendered.
+This could be the WASM VM, or an HTML iFrame.
 - Disponibilize a postMessage API to communicate with the iFrame and behave as an HTTP client for the flash-qc backend server.
 - Visual interface for user creation, edits and deletion of user data.
 - Inspecting other user profiles